johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 }
 ```

-The same implicit rules apply for `nonisolated` distributed functions, because they are effectively functions outside of the actors isolation domain.

 The type of errors thrown if the remote communication fail are up to the transport, however it is recommended that all errors thrown by the _transport_ rather than the actual remote function conform to the `ActorTransportError` protocol, which helps determine the reason of a call failing.
 We will discuss errors in more detail in their dedicated [Transporting Errors](#transporting-errors) section of this proposal.

 > **Potential future direction:** If Swift were to embrace a more let-it-crash approach, which thanks to actors and the full isolation story of them seems achievable, we could consider building into the language a notion of crashing actors and "failures" which are separate from "errors".
 This is not being considered or pitched in this proposal, but it's worth keeping in mind.
-Further discussion on this can be found here: [Cleanup callback for fatal Swift errors](https://forums.swift.org/t/stdlib-cleanup-callback-for-fatal-swift-errors/26977)
+Further discussion on this can be found here: [Cleanup callback for fatal Swift errors](https://forums.swift.org/t/stdlib-cleanup-callback-for-fatal-swift-errors/26977).

 ### Distributed Actor Isolation

 Distributed actor isolation inherits all the isolation properties of local-only actors, removes a few one local-only special-case and adds two additional restrictions to the model.
 In the following sections we will discuss them one-by one to fully grasp why they are necessary.

+#### Only `distributed` or `nonisolated` members may be accessed on distributed actors

+As discussed in earlier sections, it is crucial that only `distributed func` declared members be accessible on any distributed actor instance.

+Thanks to this guarantee the compiler can check the necessary requirements on such declarations (see [`distributed func` declarations](#distributed-func-declarations)), and transports and runtime systems can tightly control the exact "exposed" surface of a distributed actor.

 #### No permissive special case for accessing constant `let` properties